ory/docs/docs/hydra/sdk/api.md

 **» token**: The string value of the token.
-For access tokens, this is the "access_token" value returned from the token endpoint defined in OAuth 2.0 [RFC6749], Section 5.1.
+For access tokens, this is the "access_token" value returned from the token endpoint defined in OAuth 2.0.
+For refresh tokens, this is the "refresh_token" value returned.
-This endpoint DOES NOT accept refresh tokens for validation.

 **» scope**: An optional, space separated list of required scopes.
 If the access token was not granted one of the scopes, the result of active will be false.